Rohith-ab/CameraAssistant/README.md

 ### Where we are now :
 We are just an idea at this moment, but we have clear picture of how we can bring it to life.

-### What are the things we will use :
+### What are the things we will be using :
-Tensorflow for training Machine Learning Model and CameraX library to take the picture.
+Tensorflow for training the Machine Learning Model and CameraX library to take the picture using the app.

 ### How Google can help us :

-* Give us the require images and resources (like cloud) to train the model.
+* Help us with the required images and resources (like cloud) to train the model.
-* Computer Vision Expert as mentor would be highly appreciated.
+* Computer Vision Expert as a mentor would be really helpful.

 ### Timeline :

 #### In December 2019:
-* Studying and building and the dataset.
+* Studying and building the dataset.

 #### In January 2020:
 * Analyzing and Preparing the ML model.